LGBTI+ rights in Aotearoa New Zealand: the past and the future

 I owe thanks to Te Piringa – Faculty of Law, University of Waikato for the visiting fellowship that made much of my research possible.
 In particular, I thank Dr Anna Marie Brennan, Dr Matt Elder and the Dean of Law, Professor Tafaoimalo Tologata Justice Leilani Tuala-Warren.

 A special thanks is owed to Gavin Young, who first encouraged me to explore LGBTI+ legal histories as a means of understanding historic LGBTI+ law reform priorities, an idea that ultimately became foundational to this report.
-Gavin has also been an excellent discussion point for LGBTI+ histories.
+Gavin has also been an excellent discussion point about LGBTI+ legal histories.
 I am thankful to him for our discussions, often over his delicious cheese scones, and beyond that, the role he played in homosexual law reform.
 It is because of the efforts of Gavin, and others like him, that I can live my life in the manner that I do.

 Finally, I acknowledge LGBTI+ rights defenders across Aotearoa New Zealand and across the globe.
 The rights that LGBTI+ people enjoy in this country were not gifted by benevolent institutions nor arrived at inevitably; they were won through sustained, courageous, and deeply personal advocacy.
 Many of these struggles unfolded in a hostile legal, political, and social environment, and frequently at significant personal cost.
 The legal protections and recognition that now exist are built on decades of organising and resistance, much of it undertaken by individuals whose names will never appear in statutes, judgments, newspaper clippings, or who will be known by LGBTI+ people of today.
 This report is written in deep recognition of that legacy.
 It proceeds from the understanding that law reform is not just a technical exercise, but one that is tied to lived experience and dignity.